looorent/keycloak-configurable-token-api/README.md

 It adds an endpoint `POST ${serverDomain}/auth/realms/${realm}/configurable-token`.
 Its configuration is provided in the request's body.

-This implementation is based on the token exchance principle, defined here: https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/token-exchange/token-exchange.adoc
+This implementation is based on the token exchange principle, defined here: https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/token-exchange/token-exchange.adoc

 ## Keycloak Support